privacy-scaling-explorations/zkevm-specs/specs/keccak256/variable-length-input.md

 # Keccak256 For Variable Length Input

-We describe the circuit that can process input of arbitrary size.
+We describe the circuit that can process inputs of an arbitrary size.

 ## Plain Keccak behavior